 Further, we don’t maintain the same sleep-wake cycles as our ancestors.
 Shift work and lifestyles keep us up at night or may cause us to wake before sunrise.
 People travel across time zones, forcing our body clocks to flex around our lives—work, sporting events, popular culture events.
 This is not a natural way of living, and if we try to sustain it for too long, our minds and bodies pay the price.

 If you feel like you’re starting to feel the effects of fighting against your body clock, don’t despair.
 It’s not too late to start undoing the damage.
 Make tonight the night that you turn your computer off early, put your phone on silent, and enjoy a relaxing bath with some aromatherapy oils.
 Get a good night’s sleep tonight, and tomorrow night, and start a new, productive cycle.
-You can use MONQ’s Sleepy personal aromatherapy diffuser to help kickstart this process in getting your sleep under control.
+You can use MONQ’s Sleepy personal aromatherapy diffuser to help kickstart this process of getting your sleep under control soon.